microsoft/RD-Agent/rdagent/scenarios/kaggle/tpl_ex/aerial-cactus-identification/spec/ensemble.md

     """
     Handle the following:
     1) Ensemble predictions using a simple average.
-    2) Make final decision after ensemble (convert the predictions to final binary form).
+    2) Make final decision after ensemble (convert the predictions to final form).

     Parameters
     ----------